Feb 15, 2021

 Who's At-fault In A Parking Lot Accident?

 Parking lot accident fault is commonly misinterpreted.
-Just like any other auto accident, fault is determined on a case-by-case basis.
+Like any other auto accident, fault is determined on a case-by-case basis.
 Determining fault in a parking lot accident can be difficult due to the variety of factors at play.

 Drivers in the traffic lane have the right of way over vehicles exiting spots.
 This is a key factor when determining fault.
 In some instances, one driver may be solely at-fault, and in other situations, drivers share fault.